cs100/template-labx-valgrind/README.md

 ```
 $g++ -g -O0 uninitialized.cpp -o example2 && ./example2
 ```
-You will *probably* get an output of 0 **but** I want to emphasize that this should not be expected and is not because of the C++ standard. `x` is still considered unintialised and you may very well get a junk value.
+You will *probably* get an output of 0 **but** I want to emphasize that this should not be expected and is not because of the C++ standard. `x` is still considered unintialized and you may very well get a junk value.
 Now, let's run it through Valgrind and see what happens:
 ```
 ==14854== Conditional jump or move depends on uninitialised value(s)
 ==14854==    at 0x4F43B2A: std::ostreambuf_iterator<char, std::char_traits<char> > std::num_put<char, std::ostreambuf_iterator<char, std::char_traits<char> > >::_M_insert_int<long>(std::ostreambuf_iterator<char, std::char_traits<char> >, std::ios_base&, char, long) const (in /usr/lib/x86_64-linux-gnu/libstdc++.so.6.0.25)